crandylb/stage2-1/README.txt

 A default makefile for this directory to illustrate how its components can be processed and combined to build a working first (unoptimized) version of the Stage 2 macro processor.

+debug:
+This is the version of makefile used to build a debug version of stage2 for use with gdb (the Gnu debugging tool) or DDD (the graphical interface to gdb).
+Use:
+	make -f debug stage2.dbug.o
+To build a debug version of stage2 object file.
+Note the -g stabs option in the debug makefile that causes yasm to output the symbolic debugging information used by gdb.
+Use:
+	make -f debug stage2.dbug
+To build the debug executable of stage2.
+Note the -g option in the gcc command that causes the gcc linker to load the symbolic debugging info, and be sure to copy the grandios.dbug.o debug version of grandios from the grandios directory.
+Then use:
+	gdb stage2.dbug
+or
+	ddd stage2.dbug
+To run the debugging version.
+See the gdb or ddd documentation to setup the command line arguments for the input and output files for stage2.

 stage2.flb
 To create your own implementation of Stage 2 you obviously need your own copy